VL-ocean/lucky-paw/README.md

 Fill out ['all sections'](./README-images/form_all_sections.png) as per the format and requirements, then click on 'Submit' button of the form on the contact page | Open the confirmation page with ['thank you'](./README-images/form_thank_you_message.png) message | &check;
 Click on 'Back to home page' button on the confirmation page  | Open the home page | &check;
 Use broken link to access the website, for example 'https://vl-ocean.github.io/lucky-paw/ruby' | Open custom 404 page | &check;
-Click on 'Click here' button on the custom 404 page  | Open the home page | &check;
+Click on 'Back to home page' button on the custom 404 page  | Open the home page | &check;

 ### User Stories testing